Rickodesea/GdxScreen/README.md

 ##v0.0.7
-+Added clearColor variable in GdxGame to allow you to set the color to clear the screens with +Added isGamePaused() in GdxScreen to allow the screen to know if the game is paused or not
++ Added clearColor variable in GdxGame to allow you to set the color to clear the screens with
++ Added isGamePaused() in GdxScreen to allow the screen to know if the game is paused or not